Dr. Michael Coleman initially trained as a geneticist and is currently a Senior Lecturer in Medical Entomology in the Vector Biology Department.

 Quality Assurance of Insecticide: This project in collaboration with Liverpool John Moores University is utilising novel technology to detect insecticides that have been sprayed onto a surface.

-Miss Rinki Deb (Part Time) Implementation of new tools for the elimination of vector disease.
+Rinki Deb (Part-time) Implementation of new tools for the elimination of vector disease.

 Past PhD students